wtmatlock/midb/docs/quickstart.md

 Whilst we recommend [downloading the archive](https://doi.org/10.5281/zenodo.19662544) and [exploring the files yourself](tutorial.md), here you can quickly screen for plasmids and genes or interest.

-## Screen for plasmid accessions
+## Screen a plasmid accession

 Enter a plasmid accession from [PLSDB (v.
-2024_05_31_v2)](https://ccb-microbe.cs.uni-saarland.de/plsdb2025/) to see if it contains an integron or integron-related elements:
+2024_05_31_v2)](https://ccb-microbe.cs.uni-saarland.de/plsdb2025/) to see if it contains integron-related elements:

 <div class="table-container" style="margin: 2em 0;">
     <table id="integron-table" class="display" style="width:100%"></table>